music

 Moses Sumney's 2020 double album grae arrived at a moment when the music industry was still grappling with how to classify him.
 His 2017 debut Aromanticism had placed him in the orbit of art-pop, avant-R&B, and singer-songwriter traditions without settling into any of them. grae did not resolve the ambiguity.
 It expanded it.

 The album, released in two parts, runs to over 80 minutes and contains sounds that span operatic art song, minimalist electronic production, distorted folk, and something that has no good genre descriptor at all.
 Sumney has said the album is about grayness, about the spaces between binaries, and the music enacts that conceptually rather than describing it.
+The decision to release grae in two parts, with "Part 1: Floating on a Mote of Dust" arriving in February 2020 and the complete album following in May, was itself a statement about incompleteness and continuation.
+You could not own the full thing until later.
+The record was withholding even in its delivery.

 Production as Philosophy